Can I Wear A Bra After Breast Augmentation Surgery?

-Bra shopping after getting larger breasts through breast augmentation is a fun part of having surgery – but you need to wait until you’re fully healed.
-Most Surgeons agree that if you wait to shop for bras for a few months, they’ll fit better and you’ll be through most of your postoperative swelling.
+Shopping for a larger sized bra after getting a breast augmentation is a FUN part of having had surgery – but you need to wait until you’re fully healed.
+Most Surgeons agree that if you wait to shop for bras for a few months, they’ll fit you better and you’ll be through most of your postoperative swelling.

 - Sports bras are good to wear after getting breast implants.

-- But it is not okay to wear underwire bras during your recovery from breast augmentation.
+- But it is NOT recommended to wear underwire bras during your recovery from breast augmentation.

 In fact, you need to avoid wearing underwire bras for up to 6 MONTHS after surgery.

-Dr Sackelariou’s recommendations for BRAS after Breast Surgery
+Dr Sackelariou’s recommendations for breast supportS after Breast Surgery

 Proper support garments after your breast augmentation operation – tips and recommendations

-7 Reasons Surgeons Make Breast Support Recommendations and BRA Wearing 24/7 During your Breast Augmentation Surgery Recovery
+7 Reasons Surgeons Recommend wearing a BRA 24/7 During your Breast Augmentation Surgery Recovery

 - Shape: Soft, comfortable yet firmly-hugging support BRAS help the breasts retain a good shape as they heal or recovery from breast augmentation surgery with breast implants